Regional level

 On 27 January 2016 in Quito, on the occasion of the Fourth Summit of the Community of Latin American and Caribbean States (CELAC), the region’s leaders reaffirmed their commitment to prioritize the consolidation and implementation of the CELAC Plan for Food Security, Nutrition and Hunger Eradication and reiterated their request that FAO support the process.
 This includes also the creation of the Regional Alliance for Reducing Food Waste and Losses (#SinDesperdicio Progress Report March 2023).

-The September 2015 first Regional dialogue on food losses and waste for Latin America and the Caribbean was facilitated by FAO and brought together working groups, national committees on food security, technicians, civil society, academia, food industry and other food system actors to move towards FLW reduction at national and regional level.
+In August 2017, FAO facilitated the third regional dialogue on food losses and waste for Latin America and the Caribbean and brought together working groups, national committees on food security, technicians, civil society, academia, food industry and other food system actors to move towards FLW reduction at national and regional level.

 Asia and the Pacific